trafficstars/test-job/README.md

 ## 2. Bid service

-You need to implement HTTP-service, which as parameters will accept references to other HTTP-sources, request for their sources and return the response ASAP.
+You need to implement HTTP-service, which as a parameter, will accept references to other HTTP-sources, request for their sources and return the response ASAP.

 ### Draft of protocol

   1. Service accepts request by URI `/winner`
-  2. External sources are transferred to by param `s`, which could be several
+  2. External sources are transferred by param `s`, which could be several
   3. Any source returns data in JSON format `[{"price":1},{"price":2}]`
-  4. Result of `/winner` have to contain response as `{"price":123, source:"..."}`
+  4. Results of `/winner` has to contain response as `{"price":123, source:"..."}`

 ### Application logic

-Web application should choice source with the most highest bid, but as the price, result should contain the second highest price of all sources.
+Web application should choose source with the highest bid, but the price result should contain the second highest price of all sources.

 ### Example